 In Mumbai, India, there is Ridlr, an app that was launched in 2013 to solve a significant problem for commuters – reducing the amount of time they spent waiting for public transport (buses), rather than on actual travel.
 In urban cities, buses are considered to be the most popular mode of transportation and this applies even more so to Mumbai.
 Approximately 170,000 buses operate in the public sector and carry about 70 million commuters every day.

 Ridlr’s parent company, Bird’s eye systems, uses crowd-sourced data to provide real-time traffic updates.
 With Ridlr, users can receive real-time updates en route with traffic and incident alerts and can book an entire multi-transit trip (consisting of multiple commute options like Metro and BEST Bus tickets in Mumbai) prior to starting their commute.
 The mobile ticket is validated each time the commuter gets on the bus or metro and offers the ability to switch the mode of transport (from the bus to metro) while using the same ticket.
 Estimates by Ridlr indicate they are providing ticketing services to over 120,000 monthly commuters in Mumbai and providing real-time traffic information to more than 400,000 active users across Mumbai, Delhi, and Bangalore.
-Given Ridlr’s strong position in the market, their ability to help foster the growth of mobile and IoT platforms in India is significant.
+Given Ridlr’s strong position in the market, its ability to help foster the growth of mobile and IoT platforms in India is significant.

 The mobile app called Chrono is now available to public transit users in the Montréal metropolitan area.
-Chrono streamlines journeys for its users by providing continuous real-time information that is updated every 10-15 seconds so customers can view the current location of transit vehicles and plan their trip accordingly.
-Customers can also track the position of Société de transport de Laval (STL)’s buses if their devices are connected to a wireless network (like Wi-Fi, 3G or 4G).
+Chrono streamlines journeys for its users by providing continuous real-time information that is updated every 10-15 seconds so customers can view the current location of transit vehicles and plan their trips accordingly.
+Customers can also track the position of Société de transport de Laval (STL)’s buses if their devices are connected to a wireless network (like Wi-Fi, 3G, or 4G).

 Citymapper has been adding a multitude of transport options to its popular city transit app over the past few weeks, with dock-less bikes and motorized scooters now appearing globally.
 In 2011, Citymapper quickly gained popularity in London for its easy-to-use interface that consolidates multiple transport options to find transit users the best route from A to B. Since that time, the company has raised around $50 million in funding and expanded globally to dozens of cities, including New York, Boston, San Francisco, and Tokyo.
 Citymapper has also been experimenting with establishing its own transport services, by introducing a commercial bus service and taxi-sharing service.

-Mobility-as-a-service businesses are thriving globally and companies such as Uber and China-baSed DiDi Chuxing Inc. are now expanding their services to include bike sharing and public-transit payments.
+Mobility-as-a-service businesses are thriving globally and companies such as Uber and China-based DiDi Chuxing Inc. are now expanding their services to include bike sharing and public-transit payments.
 While all-inclusive transportation apps aren’t widely available globally, Whim users in Helsinki, Finland use a single app and make a single payment when they book rides and use public transit to get between any two places.

 Within the first six months after the app launched, Whim quickly grew to more than 45,000 users in the Helsinki region, including about 5,100 users who pay monthly fees.
 The app has two subscription packages: an all-inclusive option for 499 euros ($582.65), and a second choice for a more modest cost of 49 euros that gets users unlimited bus travel and short city bike rides, as well as cheaper taxis and rental cars.
 Users who want to try before they buy, can access a pay-per-ride option.